 ROING: The district administration along with well wishers of Lower Dibang Valley

-District have contributed Rs 2,64,031/-
+District have contributed Rs 2,64,031/- to young teenage Mountaineer Tine Mena, who

-The amount was generated with contributions from district administration, HoDs and power developers (NHPC Ltd) under the initiative of Y W Ringu, Deputy Commissioner.
+power developers (NHPC Ltd) under the initiative of Y W Ringu, Deputy Commissioner.

 The district administration in matter of exigency has provided Rs 50,000/- each to

 PPADC VC resigns